JovianX/Service-Hub/documentation/templates.md

 <table><tbody><tr><td><strong>Application Templates - Admin defines components and user inputs</strong></td><td><strong>Self-Service - Operator deploys the app</strong></td></tr><tr><td colspan="2"><figure class="image"><img src="https://user-images.githubusercontent.com/2787296/198906162-5aaa83df-7a7b-4ec5-b1e0-3a6f455a010e.png"></figure></td></tr></tbody></table>

-Users (with the `Admin` role) can create application templates.
-An application template defines its `components` (Helm Charts), and `inputs` we expect the user to provide when deploying the application.
+Admins (users with the `Admin` role) can create application templates.
+An application template defines the `components` (Helm Charts) that should be deployed, and `inputs` expected from the user to provide when deploying the application.
+We can use `inputs` to configure `components` settings.

-The `components`  in the template are the definitions of Helm Chats, and all values that are set by default when deploying the application.
+The `components`  in the template are the definitions of Helm Chats, and the values that are set by default when deploying the application.

 The `inputs` definition creates a UI that asks the user to provide values when deploying the application.
-We support the following  `inputs` types: `text`, `textarea`, `number`, `select` , `radio_select`  , `switch` , `checkbox`, `slider`.
+The values provided by the user when deploying the application can be used to configure the application.
+The following are supported  `inputs` types: `text`, `textarea`, `number`, `select` , `radio_select`  , `switch` , `checkbox`, `slider`.

-Users (with the `Operator` or `Admin` roles) can deploy applications via the Self-Service console.
+Users (with the `Operator` or `Admin` roles) can deploy applications via the Self-Service web UI (or RESTful API).

 ### **Creating a new template**